 - Avoid using blood thinning drugs a few days before the treatment, including Aspirin, Ibuprofen, and Diclofenac.
 Alcohol has the same effect, so better abstain from alcohol, as well.

-- You should come to the clinic a little earlier than the scheduled time, so that you recover your breath, have time to calm down and take some time off from the road, thereby allowing your vessels to taper to a normal state.
+- Come to the clinic a little earlier than the scheduled time, so that you recover your breath, have time to calm down and take some time off from the road, thereby allowing your vessels to taper to a normal state.

-- It is undesirable to have dermal fillers and other cosmetic products injected during your period, as well as a couple of days before it.
+- Don’t undergo treatments with dermal fillers and other cosmetic products during your period, as well as a couple of days before it.

 - Do not touch the injected areas with your hands and, as far as possible, limit your facial expressions.